antonycourtney/tad/NOTES.md

 [-] Add option to open a file / table in a new tab or new window.

 Later:
-[ ] Command line options for specifying a sqlite or duckdb table path directly.
+[ ] Command line options for specifying a sqlite or duckdb _table_ path directly.
 (Maybe just any DataSourcePath)?
+[ ] Experimental support for other backends via ~/tad.conf.json

 Packaged build stuff:
 [ ] Add more to electron file extensions